typescript-eslint/typescript-eslint/docs/getting-started/linting/TROUBLESHOOTING.md

 This can add up for large codebases.

 Instead of using this plugin, we recommend using prettier's `--list-different` flag to detect if a file has not been correctly formatted.
-For example, our CI is setup to run the following command automatically, which blocks diffs that have not been formatted:
+For example, our CI is setup to run the following command automatically, which blocks PRs that have not been formatted:

 ```bash npm2yarn
 npm run prettier --list-different \"./**/*.{ts,js,json,md}\"